Current Events regarding Hearing Loss: how animals understand sign language, and the possible effectiveness of acupuncture as a treatment.

 The Chinese practice of acupuncture seems to effectively treat nerve-related deafness according to studies published in the International Journal of Clinical and Experimental Medicine.

 Acupuncture is the practice of stimulation and relief using thin acupuncture needles at certain designated points on the skin.
 Acupuncture along with medication can “significantly improve the hearing of patients with nerve deafness” according to Yeong Jiang, among other researchers.
 Jiang includes that the addition of acupuncture to medicine “is superior to medication alone.”

 Medical treatments such as vitamin therapies, cochlear implants, and steroids can now how an upper hand with the addition of acupuncture and herbal medicines found in Traditional Chinese Medicine, according to the published research.

-The research also implores a need for further study into how acupuncture effects patients in the long and short-term.
+The research also implores a need for further study into how acupuncture affects patients in the long and short-term.
 The publications also used small sample sizes for each trial.
-Still, the efficacious nature of the study yielded positive results just above 90%, perhaps making this study one worth further investigation.
+Still, the efficacious nature of the study yielded positive results just above 90%, perhaps making this study worth further investigation.